rails/weblog/_posts/2019-02-22-zeitwerk-integration-in-rails-6-beta-2.markdown

 ## Rails.autoloaders

 In Zeitwerk mode, `Rails.autoloaders` is an enumerable that has two Zeitwerk instances called `main`, and `once`.
 The former is the one managing your application, and the latter manages engines loaded as gems, as well as anything in the somewhat unknown `config.autoload_once_paths` (whose future is not bright).
-Rails reloads with `main`, and `once` is there just for autoloading and eager loading, but no need to reload.
+Rails reloads with `main`, and `once` is there just for autoloading and eager loading, but does not reload.

 Those instances are accessible respectively as